Alun Rhys Griffiths : My Life and My WEBSites

 FAVOURITE MUSICAL GENRES

 OK.
-Now music, but I'm afraid when it comes to music I speak a different, rather more ancient language to most other people.
-Until recently I proudly boasted I couldn't name a single song written since the dawn of the new millenium.
+Now music, but I'm afraid when it comes to music I'll speak a different, rather more ancient language to most of you.
+Until recently I proudly boasted I couldn't name a single song written since the dawn of the new millennium.
 But that's now changed ...
 I'm equally proud to say I now know the names of at least two.
-Also I don't have the foggiest notion what difference if any exists between Britpop, garage, acid house, trance, Indie, techno, hip hop or a dozen other musical genres I've vaguely been made aware of.
+Also I don't have the foggiest notion what difference if any exists between Britpop, garage, acid house, trance, Indie, techno, hip hop or a dozen other musical genres I've vaguely been made aware of in recent years.
 If you want to know the sort of music I really like, head over to 'My Desert Island Discs' on another page.
 You'll find none of the tracks featured have been in the charts in the past month or two - indeed few have been in the charts in the past century.
-This list on this page however, is all about musical genres rather than individual songs - mine are eclectic and very broadly defined, but still there may unfortunately be little here to interest the majority of younger readers.
+This list on this page however, is all about musical genres rather than individual songs - my favourites are eclectic and very broadly defined, but still there may unfortunately be little here to interest the majority of younger readers.
 Or am I stereotyping?

 1) Celtic Music : Music which is at least one hundred years old.
 In fact, not just Celtic (Scots, Irish and Welsh) but any traditional folk including English and American.

-2) Traditional Chinese Music : instrumental only - not vocal.
+3) Traditional Chinese Music : so very calming.
+But instrumental only - not vocal.

-4) Music from the Movies : I guess that having a story with which to visualise the musical theme always helps stir emotion, but the truth is the silver screen has been the inspiration for some of the most moving music of the last century.
+4) Music from the Movies : I guess having a storyline to help visualise the musical theme always helps stir emotion, but the truth is that the silver screen has been the inspiration for some of the most moving music of the last century.

 5) Music from the Musicals : ditto the above.

-6) 60s Pop : Pop music got steadily worse after the 60s, and please don't say it's just that that was 'my era'.
-I wasn't in to any kind of music in the 60s.
-It's the comparative simplicity of 60s pop which appeals.
+6) 60s Pop : I think pop music steadily diminished in quality after the 1960s, but please don't say it's just that that was 'my era'.
+I wasn't into any kind of music in the 60s.
+It's mainly the comparative simplicity and innocence of 60s pop which appeals to me.

-7) Easy Listening : Pretty much anything which doesn't fit into the above categories, and which was composed between the Georgian and Victorian eras of traditional folk and the era of 60s pop.
+7) Easy Listening : Pretty much anything which doesn't fit into the above categories, and which was composed after the Georgian/Victorian eras of traditional folk and before the era of 1960s pop.

 8) Modern Folk and Folk Rock : John Denver, Don McLean, Bread, Joan Baez, The Seekers, etc.